MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 ### Is it recommended to use multiplexing to reduce the number of licenses?

 Using multiplexing as a mechanism to reduce the number of licenses to be purchased is a license violation.
-To learn more, go to the multiplexing guidance from [Client Access License (CAL) Requirements](https://download.microsoft.com/download/3/D/4/3D42BDC2-6725-4B29-B75A-A5B04179958B/Licensing_Brief_PLT_Multiplexing.pdf).
+Learn more at the multiplexing guidance from [Client Access License (CAL) Requirements](https://download.microsoft.com/download/3/D/4/3D42BDC2-6725-4B29-B75A-A5B04179958B/Licensing_Brief_PLT_Multiplexing.pdf).

 Here are a few examples of what multiplexing is or isn't: